tannewt/wa-law.org/bill/2021-22/hb/1156/S/README.md

 2. **Except as provided in subsection (3) of this section, i**f the requisite number of any federal, state, county, city, district, or precinct officers have not been elected by reason of two or more persons having an equal and highest number of votes for one and the same office, the official empowered by state law to issue the original certificate of election shall give notice to the several persons so having the highest and equal number of votes to attend at the appropriate office at the time to be appointed by that official, who shall then and there proceed publicly to decide by lot which of those persons will be declared duly elected, and the official shall make out and deliver to the person thus duly declared elected a certificate of election.

 3. **The secretary of state may adopt rules to provide for at least three methods to resolve a tie occurring at any point during an election conducted using ranked choice voting as provided in section 1 of this act, including the lot method described in this section.
 A county, city, town, or district conducting an election as provided in section 1 of this act shall choose in advance of the election which method of resolving a tie will be used.
 If the secretary of state does not adopt rules under this section, the county, city, town, or district shall resolve any tie using the lot method described in this section.**

+## Section 3
+> This section adds a new section to an existing chapter [29A.04](/rcw/29A_elections/29A.04_general_provisions.md).
+Here is the [modified chapter](rcw/29A_elections/29A.04_general_provisions.md) for context.

+"Primary" or "primary election" means a procedure for winnowing candidates for public office to a final list of two as part of a special or general election, or to a final list of five in a county, city, town, or district election that uses ranked choice voting as provided in section 1 of this act.
+Each voter has the right to cast a vote for any candidate for each office without any limitation based on party preference or affiliation, of either the voter or the candidate.

 ## Section 5